petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Changelog ==
+= Version 2.0 =
+* Added option to check with honeypotproject.org

 = Version 1.3 =
 * Updateded determination of users ip.
 Now also detects right IP if the server is running Apache with nginx proxy.